Wednesday, March 31, 2021

 Jessi has to spend the night at her dance school in Stamford.
 I should mention that they decided to cancel that day's meeting of the BSC.
 Not because of the snow, because, remember, they didn't know it was going to snow.
 No, they cancel because they're all going to be busy.
 I suppose this is somewhat true, but really it's because it's supposed to start snowing around this time on Wednesday and then all the girls would be stuck at the Kishis' and we wouldn't get our Super Special!

 So Jessi is at dance class, practicing for The Nutcracker which she will be performing in.
-She's excited because Quint, who we met in the last Super Special is coming to Stoneybrook from New York via train to go to the dance with her.
+She's excited because Quint, who we met in the last Super Special, is coming to Stoneybrook from New York via train to go to the dance with her.
 I think this is the first romantic interest we've met from a Super Special that has made an appearance in another book.
 Jessi's dad is supposed to pick up Quint at the train station first, then pick up Jessi at her school.
 Man, that would be so awkward if your dad was going to have some time alone with your sort of boyfriend/date to the dance.

 After dance rehearsal, it begins to snow really hard and parents call to say they're going to be late, then they call to tell them they won't be able to make it so all the kids will have to spend the night.
 Luckily there's a kitchen at this dance school (not sure why) that's stocked with instant soup, dried fruit, and cookies.
 Better than nothing, I guess.